Bev Laidlaw, DWP

 PCS Independent Left want to transform our union.
 Vote PCS IL candidates for a radical vision and a rank and file voice on your National Executive Committee.

-Win fair and equal pay: After 18 years of “leadership” the ruling faction presides over thousands of pounds in pay differentials of between civil service members of the same grade and in the same region but working for different departments and agencies.
+Win fair and equal pay: After two decades of “leadership” the ruling faction presides over thousands of pounds in pay differentials of between civil service members of the same grade and in the same region but working for different departments and agencies.
 These differentials are life-time inequalities, reflected in pension, pension lump sum, and severance entitlements.

 Place equality at the heart of PCS’ work: PCS IL NEC members politically, legally and industrially challenge discriminatory treatment.
 We pioneered the use of equality monitoring and impact assessment in the civil service and won PCS to making it a policy tool throughout the civil service.
 But the leadership does little to use the damning data to challenge discriminatory treatment of staff with protected characteristics.